In Britain, stress affects about 40% of employees. More and more people are turning to yoga classes to help them relax.

 But any good yoga teacher needs to have their students’ safety foremost in their mind.
 Yoga postures sometimes require a lot of flexibility.
 Yoga teachers need to be ables to judge their students’ level and avoid asking them to do exercises that can harm them.

 Beyond the physical risks, a good teacher knows how to organise their lessons in a methodical and coherent way.
-A good warm-up should be the basis of every class along with the proper stretches.
+A good warm-up should be the basis of every yoga class along with the proper stretches.

 But a good yoga instructor must also know how to correct their students if they are not doing a yoga pose correctly - in a way that is both encouraging and motivating!